cbitter78/What-I-am-Learning/books/design_it.md

 > The understand mindset is as much about requirements as it is empathy.
 To understand the problem, we must learn about the people who will be touched by our system and what they need.

 > Ideas are great but if you can’t transfer them from your brain into someone else’s brain, then your ideas are useless.
 Making ideas real gives us a way to share them but also provides an opportunity for testing an idea.

+> Instead of rationally seeking an optimal design, our goal is to find an architecture that satisfices.
+A satisficing design is both satisfactory and sufficient—good enough—for our needs.

 Keeling, Michael.
 Design It!: From Programmer to Software Architect (The Pragmatic Programmers) Pragmatic Bookshelf.
 Kindle Edition.